If you use the Mail app frequently to check your emails and get work done, it can be frustrating when it suddenly won’t open.

 4. Restart Your Mac

-Similar to force quitting the Mail application, but for all processes and memory for the computer, restarting the Mac can be helpful for stopping processes that are slowing down your Mac and preventing the Mail app from opening.
+Similar to force quitting the Mail application, but for all processes and memory for the computer, restarting the Mac can help stop processes that are slowing down your Mac and preventing the Mail app from opening.

 5. Rebuild Mailbox

-If you are able to get the Mail menus to open, but are just not seeing the application, then this fix may work for you.
+If you can get the Mail menus to open, but are just not seeing the application, then this fix may work for you.
 Rebuilding your mailbox will delete the downloaded mail and attachments from your accounts and re-download them.

 This will help if there is a problem with memory that is causing your Mail application to not fully open.